agarsev/gf-paleoquizz/REPORT.md

 Quizzing
 --------
-After the fact database is built, the user can ask to be given a quiz.
-This quiz is a simple single-choice test with only one question, that is choosing the correct fact between the different options.
-The test is inspired by the translation quiz used as an example for GF, and it uses its random generation capabilities.
+After the fact database is built, the user can ask to be given a quiz with the command `quiz`.
+This gives a simple single-choice test with a configurable number of questions.
+The user has to choose for each question the correct fact between a number of different options.
+The test is inspired by the translation quiz used as an example for GF, and uses its random generation capabilities.

-Since the Paleontology Grammar supports two languages (English and Spanish) the user can choose which language to be asked the questions in (Eng or Spa, respectively).
+Since the Paleontology Grammar supports two languages (English and Spanish) the user can choose which language to be asked the questions in (_Eng_ or _Spa_, respectively).
 It does not matter what language the facts were input in, since only the abstract meaning is stored, and so more languages could be added to cater to a multilingual audience while still introducing facts in the chosen